gwenf/learn-to-code-pathways/PROJECT_BASED_PATHWAYS.md

 1. Build a Google look-a-like page
 1. Build a portfolio page
+1. Build a random number guesser game
+1. Build a calculator
 1. Build a recipe book
+1. Create a markdown text editor
 1. Build a Game
 1. Build a Blog
 1. Build your own open source project